Want to know the simple answer to swimming faster and easier? Learn to swim slowly with correct technique.

-Before you go on, I have a small exercise for you.
-Next time you are in the pool try the following exercise for yourself and see that I am not just pulling your leg.
+Before you read on, I have a small exercise for you.
+Next time you are in the pool, try this and see for yourself that I'm not just pulling your leg.

 Slowing down is a tough skill to master